huggingface/datasets/datasets/enriched_web_nlg/README.md

 ### Citation Information

-- If you use the WebNLG corpus, cite:
+- If you use the Enriched WebNLG corpus, cite:

 ```
+@InProceedings{ferreiraetal2018,
+  author = 	"Castro Ferreira, Thiago
+		and Moussallem, Diego
+		and Wubben, Sander
+		and Krahmer, Emiel",
+  title = 	"Enriching the WebNLG corpus",
+  booktitle = 	"Proceedings of the 11th International Conference on Natural Language Generation",
+  year = 	"2018",
+  series = {INLG'18},
+  publisher = 	"Association for Computational Linguistics",
+  address = 	"Tilburg, The Netherlands",
+}

 @inproceedings{web_nlg,
   author    = {Claire Gardent and
                Anastasia Shimorina and